Jerry Jones: Dallas Cowboys

-After a slow start under Jones and Johnson (the first season under Jones, a 1–15 finish, remains second only to the team's inaugural season in terms of futility), they quickly built a team often considered one of the best NFL franchises of the 1990s.
+After a slow start under Jones and Johnson (the first season under Jones, a 1–15 finish, remains second only to the team's winless inaugural season in terms of futility), they quickly built a team often considered one of the best NFL franchises of the 1990s.
 The Cowboys won Super Bowl XXVII in the 1992 season, as well as Super Bowl XXVIII the following year.
 Johnson then departed and was replaced by Barry Switzer, who won Super Bowl XXX in the 1995 season.

 At the time of the sale, the financially troubled Bright claimed to be losing $1 million per month on the franchise.
 During Jones' tenure, the Cowboys have appreciated in value to an estimated $12.5 billion, turning its owner into a billionaire in the process.
 Much of the league's financial success since 1989 has been credited to Jones himself.
 In particular, he was decisive in securing Fox as the NFC's primary broadcaster at a time when the traditional "Big Three" networks were trying to convince the league into accepting a rollback in television rights fees.

 Increased television revenues have played a decisive role in securing the NFL's place as the world's richest sports league, with revenues of well over $1.2 billion per season.

-The 2020 NFL season was Jones' 32nd as Cowboys owner, longer than the combined tenures of his predecessors.